MADE

 Independent filmmakers face two problems that nobody has genuinely solved.
 The first is getting a great script noticed by people with the power to make it.
 The second is getting it financed.
 Most platforms address one, badly, and ignore the other entirely.
 Screenplay contests have a long track record of awarding prizes that rarely translate into anything tangible - a cash prize gets absorbed into rent, a laurel gets added to a query letter, and the script sits in a drawer.
 Crowdfunding puts the burden on the filmmaker to already have an audience before making the thing that would build one.
 It is a broken model for most people trying to break through.

 We are not claiming to have all the answers.
-What we are doing is trying something different — a model where the community of writers funds the prize, the prize is a made film rather than a check, and the production company putting its name on the project has real skin in the game.
-We only make money if the film gets made and sells.
-That alignment does not exist anywhere else.
+What we are doing is trying something different - a model where the community of writers funds the prize, the prize is a made film rather than a check, and the production company putting its name on the project has real skin in the game.
+Go South Films takes a producer fee and owns the majority stake.
+That is standard practice for any production company financing a film.
+What is not standard is the model itself.

 Is it still a gamble?
 Yes.
 Filmmaking is always a gamble.
 But this is a lottery ticket where the prize is your project actually getting produced, with a real production company behind it and a real budget to do it with.
 No other contest can say that.
 We are trying to be the thing we wished existed when we were the ones with a script and no path forward.
 Whether we earn your trust is up to us to prove - starting with the first film we make.